 6. Is not the same as data collection

 One thing that people often confuse IMM with is data collection.
 Data collection, of course, forms an important part of social Impact measurement but that’s not all.
 Many think that collecting data like how much trash you picked from a beach or how many students you taught is all that is there to Impact measurement & management.
 The truth, however, is that IMM requires you to take a hard look at this data & then, ask yourself some hard questions.
 It enables you to make informed decisions, to defend or refute the hypothesis on which you based your intervention, think more long term, & ensure that you don’t get blindsided.

 7. Allows you to go deep

-IMM if implemented properly allows you to go beyond the surface level understanding.
+IMM if implemented properly allows you to go beyond the surface-level understanding.
 Impact Management Project, a forum to build a global consensus on how to measure & manage impact talks about 5 dimensions of impact – Who, What, How Much, Contribution & Risk.
-This allows you to get the 360˚ view of your intervention and strengthen your intervention even further.
+This allows you to get a 360˚ view of your intervention and strengthen your intervention even further.